wiigg/bssazure/content/_index.md

 ![Event](images/event-banner.jpg "event banner")

-Use the options on the left side of the page or arrows at the top to navigate through the content.
+Use the options on the left menu or arrows at the top of the page to navigate through the content.

 {{% notice style="note" %}}
 This workshop is best experienced through an interactive Microsoft-led event.
 However, we have made available the main content to everyone in case you wish to organise your own.